nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_smp.rst

 If a :c:struct:`ble_smp_transfer_event` was already submitted but not processed, the module desists from submitting a subsequent event.
 After the previously submitted event is processed, the module submits a subsequent event when the :c:func:`upload_confirm_cb` callback is called.

-The application user must not perform more than one firmware upgrade at a time.
+Do not perform more than one firmware upgrade at a time.
 The modification of the data by multiple application modules can result in a broken image that is going to be rejected by the bootloader.

 After building your application with the |smp| enabled, the :file:`dfu_application.zip` archive is generated in the build directory.